-Any malicious complaints may result in disciplinary action against the complainant.
+Malicious complaints will not be tolerated and may result in disciplinary action against the complainant.

 Where an employee has a grievance arising from employment and the informal route has been exhausted or it is not practicable to use this route, the following process will be invoked.
 Both the employee and the manager have responsibility for complying with the process as follows.